ssmirr/appdev-chapters/nouns-verbs-and-grammar.md

 "hello world!".upcase
 ```

 Here, you try it in the interactive Ruby sandbox below.
-In the text editor to the left, type
+In the text editor at the top, type:

 ```ruby
 "hello world!".upcase